machinetranslate/machinetranslate.org/events/iwslt2022.md

 The International Conference on Spoken Language Translation (**IWSLT**) is an annual scientific conference on spoken language translation.

-IWSLT 2022 will be held at ACL 2022 online and in Dublin, Ireland from 26 May to 27 May, 2022.
+IWSLT 2022 was held at ACL 2022 online and in Dublin, Ireland from 26 May to 27 May, 2022.

 *Last updated from [iwslt.org/2022](https://iwslt.org/2022/) on May 19th, 2022*